ruke1ire/KnowledgeBase/README.md

 There seems to be an endless amount of information with much less time to think or structure that information.
 How can we store information so that it is easily accessible in the future?

 What I continually experience is that writing notes down is good for the storing the current train of thought.
-But when we want to relate two trains of thoughts together, it is structurally difficult connect them in a 2D space.
+But when we want to relate two trains of thoughts together, it is structurally difficult to connect them in a 2D space.
 Furthermore, a train of thought is usually useful when trying to understand something but it can be difficult to find the key points when reading it in the future.

 How can I understand something I once understood without having to read through the full train of thought?
 - Maybe by storing the key points/entities when initially writing down the train of thought?